anshxgaur/APX-GP/frontend/README.md

 ## Final Goal

-By the end of the month, the project should clearly show:
+By July 5, the project should clearly show:

 - A survey form stores data in Supabase.
 - Admin website displays submitted forms.